gbrlserrano/VeganDonutShop/README.md

 *(building a websites for beginners)*

-This repository was created from Brad Hussey's class "Build Websites from Scratch with HTML & CSS" at Udemy, using a fictional donut shop to improve knowledge and practicing some good CSS and HTML5 content :joy:
+This repository was created from Brad Hussey's class "Build Websites from Scratch with HTML & CSS" at Udemy, using a fictional donut shop to improve knowledge and practicing some good CSS and HTML5 content :slightly_smiling_face:

 *the javaScript code there was just to adapt the code to old browsers using the Modernizr*